,

 29. Don’t believe gambling is a problem

 One difficulty with gambling problems is that it takes time to realize and accept one has a problem.
-Often, people lie to other people about their gambling and lie to themselves too.
+Often, people lie to other people about their gambling and lie to themselves, too.
 It’s okay if you don’t think gambling is a problem.
 Perhaps it isn’t.
-Maybe you just need some time to figure it out.
+Maybe you need some time to figure it out.

 30. Believe you can gamble “a little bit”

 Has that ever worked?
 Thinking we can do something “just a bit” is dangerous.
-If you have it, challenge it, and get rid of it.
-Better to do it once than to keep that thought.
+If you have it, challenge it and get rid of it.
+It’s better to do it once than to keep that thought.
 You’ve probably heard that an alcoholic can’t take one beer.
 It’s the same with a gambler.
 The belief indicates not understanding or accepting the complete gambling problem.
 There is no responsible gambling for a gambling addict.
 If you know you struggle to control your gambling, please start the process to stop gambling altogether.

 31. Believe that skills and winning go hand in hand